Holiday Waste Reduction Tips

 - Send electronic cards through a local company Care2.com that generates donations on behalf of sustainable projects locally and around the world.

-- You may donate cards to RAFT, a resource center that supplies schools and nonprofits.
-Mail them to:
+- You may donate unused cards to SCRAP, a resource center that supplies schools, nonprofits, artists and the public.
+Drop them off or mail them to:

 - Cut out old cards and use them for gift tags.